mona-jena/movie-price-comparer/README.md

 - If neither provider responds, a user friendly message is shown.
 - The table UI shows title, poster, year, individual prices, and the cheapest provider.
 - Movie poster and year are optional fields and are included if available from detail API responses.
 - Included API to fetch Movie details even though it's not called for this problem.
 But it's a natural extension and good to have if we decide to add filtering logic in the future.

-**Alternatives considered**

-- **Backend service** - If expanding this service, I would have definetly added a backend service for clearer seperation of concerns and to add flexibility for authentication, logging and caching.
-But as this was a simple challenge, a simple proxy was sufficient and avoided an overengineered solution.
-- **Serverless function** - This is great for simple deployment with built in routing, but this challenge required it to only run locally and didn't need to be deployed.
+It also keeps the logic of getting movie details testable, ensuring provider logic is consistently exposed and ready for future extension.

 ### Data Model Design